code-423n4/2024-02-wise-lending/README.md

 *Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

 *Note: Many wardens run Slither as a first pass for testing.
 Please document any known errors with no workaround.*

-## Miscellaneous

-Employees of [SPONSOR NAME] and employees' family members are ineligible to participate in this audit.